sofian-bali/WeatherApp/README.md

 - Ability to add locations to favorites for quick access.
 - User-friendly and intuitive interface.

+🔧 APIs Used

+- [OpenWeather API](https://openweathermap.org/api): Used for weather data.
+- [API Adresse](https://api-adresse.data.gouv.fr/): Used for address search.

 🤝 Contributing

 - Bali Sofian - [@sofian-bali](https://github.com/sofian-bali)